 Plus, it gives me allll the anxiety.
 The kind of stomach-churning, hot-from-the-inside-out, adrenaline-fueled anxiety.

-It makes me want to stress eat all the chocolate (chocolate chip cookies, chocolate donuts, chocolate cupcakes…and probably definitely these Strawberry Blondies—I’m not picky) but at the same time I can’t eat anything because WHAT IF I GET CAUGHT.
+It makes me want to stress eat all the chocolate (chocolate pound cake, chocolate donuts, chocolate cupcakes…and probably definitely these Strawberry Blondies—I’m not picky) but at the same time I can’t eat anything because WHAT IF I GET CAUGHT.

 I don’t throw caution to the wind often.